Grenada: Since 1983

 On 7 September 2004, after being hurricane-free for 49 years, the island was directly hit by Hurricane Ivan.
 Ivan struck as a Category 3 hurricane, resulting in 39 deaths and damage or destruction to 90% of the island's homes.
 On 14 July 2005, Hurricane Emily, a Category 1 hurricane at the time, struck the northern part of the island with 80 kn winds, killing one person and causing an estimated US$110 million (EC$297 million) worth of damage.
 Agriculture, and in particular the nutmeg industry, suffered serious losses, but that event caused changes in crop management and it is hoped that as new nutmeg trees mature, the industry will gradually rebuild.

+Mitchell was defeated in the 2008 election by the NDC under Tillman Thomas; however, he won the 2013 Grenadian general election by a landslide and the NNP returned to power, winning again by another landslide in 2018.
+In March 2020, Grenada confirmed its first case of COVID-19 and, As of 17 March 2022, 13,921 cases and 217 deaths had been recorded.

+On 23 June 2022, the NDC won the general election under Dickon Mitchell, who became prime minister the following day.

 On 1 July 2024, Hurricane Beryl struck the island of Carriacou as a Category 4 hurricane, causing widespread damage across all of Grenada and Carriacou.
 On Carriacou, there was no electricity and limited communication.
 Throughout the rest of the country, 95% of customers had no power and telecommunications were also damaged.

-Mitchell was defeated in the 2008 election by the NDC under Tillman Thomas; however, he won the 2013 Grenadian general election by a landslide and the NNP returned to power, winning again by another landslide in 2018.
-In March 2020, Grenada confirmed its first case of COVID-19 and, As of 17 March 2022, 13,921 cases and 217 deaths had been recorded.

-On 23 June 2022, the NDC won the general election under Dickon Mitchell, who became prime minister the following day.